gammapy/icrc2017-gammapy-cta-egal/blazar/README.md

 # Extrapolation of blazars from Fermi/LAT catalogues

 In this example we simulate CTA data corresponding to an extrapolation of Fermi/LAT spectra.
 The impact of an hypothetical cut-off in the spectra on the level of the detection will be shown.
-Two scripts are used:
- - [ana.py](./ana.py) to simulate and save data
- - [plot.py](./plot.py) to plot the results

 ## Source selection
 Sources are selected from 3FGL catalogue.
 The following criteria are used for the selection of te sources: